Arc and arc functions

 5. arcsin(sin(30°)) 30°, the angle whose sine is the sine of 30° is 30°

-When you solve an equation, be mindful of the domain of the x in the equation and how many solutions you should be looking for.
+When you solve an equation, be mindful of the domain of the x in the equation, how many solutions you should be looking for, and that the answer should probably be in radians.

 Though the Arcsine function is used to solve the equation, solutions to the equation may not be in the range of the arcsine function.